materialscloud-org/big-map-archive/user_training/getting_started_with_big-map-archive.md

 ## Manual data sharing and preservation

-In this section, you will interact with the data repository through a web browser.
-Navigate to the homepage by either entering the url in the browser's search bar or clicking the button labeled "Test on demo" on the homepage of the main instance.
+In this section, you interact with the data repository through a web browser.

 ### Log into the demo instance

--
+- Navigate to the homepage by either entering the url in the browser's search bar or clicking the button labeled "Test on demo" on the homepage of the main instance.
 - Click "Log in", then "Forgot password?".
 - Enter your email address and click "Reset password".
 If you receive an error message such as "Invalid email address", contact us at  big-map-archive@materialscloud.org.